Banjo-Kazooie (video game): Mechanics

 The music and sound effects were well-received, highlighted for the dynamic music component which contributed to the atmosphere; N64 Magazine stated it gave the game "far more atmosphere than any streaming CD music could ever manage."
 The borrowing of melodies from children's songs, such as "Teddy Bears' Picnic" for Gruntilda's Lair, were also noted.
 Harding and Shea was amazed by the detail in the sound effects, down to the biting and swimming sounds of the sharks and piranhas being dissimillar, and squelsh sounds occurring when Banjo steps on goop.

+Accolades

-The most-critique'd aspect was the camera.
-Reviewers positively noted the amount of control the player had over it.
-However, they were critical of the fixed viewpoints, such as those for underwater sections and tight areas that obscured items from the main field of view, and instances where the camera gets stuck on a wall.
-Hyper and N64 Magazine found most of the fixed viewpoints tolerable, and appreciated the manual camera control.
-N64 Magazine and Nintendo Acción found the camera control intuitive, but felt Super Mario 64 was better in terms of the camera.
-In 1999, Banjo-Kazooie received two awards during the 2nd Annual AIAS Interactive Achievement Awards: Console Action Game of the Year and Outstanding Achievement in Art/Graphics.
-It was also nominated for Game of the Year and Console Adventure Game of the Year.
+In 1999, Banjo-Kazooie received two awards during the 2nd Annual Interactive Achievement Awards: "Console Action Game of the Year" and "Outstanding Achievement in Art/Graphics"; it also received nominations for "Game of the Year", "Console Game of the Year", and "Console Adventure Game of the Year".
 IGN awarded the game Overall Best Graphics of 1998, Best Texture Design of 1998, and Best Music of 1998.